 But to continue.
-Should we carefully whitewash our elementary school and middle school textbooks, so the religious terminology used by it’s founders is hidden, and the fact that this was the first and perhaps only nation in the world to be founded on the religious principles of Christianity?
+Should we carefully whitewash our elementary school and middle school textbooks, so the religious terminology used by our nation’s founders is hidden, and the fact that this was the first and perhaps only nation in the world to be founded on the religious principles of Christianity, is also scrubbed away?

 Darwin wrote his history in the 19th century AD and knew nothing about entropy, but Moses wrote his in 18th century BC and presupposed it with the story of the fall.
 Why should we be embarrassed of the fact that a Jewish historian got it right four thousand years ago?

 Should we scrub the first 350 years of the American story clean of all it’s Christian distinctions and history?
 The puritans, as a bunch of crazy witch burners being allowed to be taught, but not the fact that the idea of freedom of conscience started with them, or that they were among the first to pass laws protecting the Jewish people in Europe and wrote the first anti-slavery tracts?